JET Blogs JET Living

 I went here with very little Japanese ability.
 It got fairly awkward when I told them what I needed to do, an FBI criminal background check.

 Luckily, they were nice, but I was scared nonetheless that I would be detained or locked up.
-Japan is notorious for detaining people without question, up to 21 days.
+Japan is notorious for detaining people without question, for up to 21 days.

 Anyways, they had to dust off the old fingerprint machine that they had in a closet in storage.
-One person knew how to use it, but it’s something that is rarely used in Japan (the more you know)?
+One person knew how to use it, but it’s something that is rarely used in Japan (the more you know).
 I had one official paper and one copy made.
 It didn’t come out perfectly, but it was good enough that the FBI didn’t ask for another.

 IRS Residency Certification is for Americans only.
 Japan and the US have a two-year agreement where JETs are exempt from paying inhabitant and income taxes.